GerritCodeReview/gerrit-load-tests/README.md

 This project provides a tool to load test Gerrit by running a set of actions typically used by Gerrit users.

+The test relies heavily on randomness.
+The script will for the duration of the tests loop through all possible actions that are defined.
+For each action it will calculate a random number between 0 and 1 and execute the action if the number is higher than a configured threshold.
+Thus, depending on the configuration, not all actions will be executed in each cycle of the loop, thereby simulating that users will not always do the same series of actions.
+By adjusting the probability thresholds different scenarios based on statistics can be simulated.

 ## Requirements

 - Python 3